 Platform Overview

-The SDK offers example applications for developers to test on their development kits and verify proper setup.
-After performing these tests, developers can use the examples as a foundation for developing their own applications.
+The SDK provides a set of example applications for developers to test and verify their setup on their development kit.
+After completing these tests, developers can use these examples as a foundation for developing their own applications.

-To begin using the SDK, Quick Start is provided, and developers should first familiarize themselves with this guide.
+To get started with the SDK, please refer to Quick Start.
+Developers should first familiarize themselves with this guide.

 Hardware Architecture